dendronhq/dendron-site/vault/dendron.faq.md

 Whereas Roam is built around the idea of **bi-directional links** (and daily journals) which help you create notes without having to explicitly organize your notes, Dendron is built to help you organize notes without friction using **flexible hierarchies**.

 We provide the tooling to create, enforce, and change these hierarchies at will.
 If you think of Roam as a graph database for notes, you can think of Dendron as Redis.
-To give you a sense of scale, I use Dendron to manage a corpus of +20K notes.
+To give you a sense of scale, Dendron is used to manage knowledge bases of +30K notes.

 Some additional features that set Dendron apart:
 - Dendron allows you to compose your workspace with vaults (a vault is a collection of notes that can come from anywhere) from any number of sources